Azure/azure-powershell/src/ComputeSchedule/ComputeSchedule.AutoRest/docs/Invoke-AzComputeScheduleSubmitDeallocate.md

 # Invoke-AzComputeScheduleSubmitDeallocate

 ## SYNOPSIS
-virtualMachinesSubmitDeallocate: submitDeallocate for a virtual machine
+VirtualMachinesSubmitDeallocate: Schedule deallocate operation for a batch of virtual machines at datetime in future.

 ## SYNTAX